 The program is a joint project between Royal Roads’ School of Tourism and Hospitality Management, International Hotel Group (IHG) and its training program, IHG Academy.
 The support of Holiday Inn Express Colwood owner Len Wansbrough and Royal Roads’ Office of Career Learning and Development were central to the project.

-Job shadowing – an international pathway for students
+Job shadowing: Hotel Management.
+An international pathway for students

 Job shadowing is an example of the university’s Learning and Teaching Model in action says Assistant Prof. Alejandra Huerta Guerra, the program head for international pathway students joining the Bachelor of Arts in International Hotel Management and Bachelor of Arts in Global Tourism Management programs.